 - Approved vendor catalogues that every team member can access online

 - Approval systems based on locations, departments and dollar thresholds, that are easy for employees and procurement managers to follow

 - A mobile app that helps you request, approve and receive goods on the go

 - Vendor management and vendor performance tracking

 The efficiencies that procurement and purchasing software can bring to

 How do you keep track of all purchasing activities

 It’s important to keep track of your purchasing activities for your financial records and compliance purposes.
 The first thing to do is make sure that all the paperwork (purchase orders, receipts, invoices, and payment records) are all in one place.
 File everything properly and upload everything into your accounting software.
 This way you’ll know where everything is for future reference.
 Finally, you’ll also need to make sure that your accounting books and records are updated to reflect any recent purchases and payments.

 Procurement and purchasing: an interchangeable relationship

-Ultimately, purchasing is a process within the overarching procurement process.
+Ultimately, purchasing is a process within the procurement process.
 Despite this, procurement and purchasing are oftentimes interchangeable.
 In the business world, the practice of using similar terminology in either conversation or printed materials is routine, although it is often confusing and should be avoided.